muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I desprately tried to sake her off with no success.

-Soon enough, she got a hold of my other leg too.
+Soon enough, she got a hold of my other leg.

-After that point, she was able to push me to the ground too.
+After that point, she was able to push me to the ground.

-I tried my best to get free but her grip on my legs were iron tight.
+I tried my best to break free but her grip on my legs were iron tight.

-Shortly after, she got up off the ground still with a firm grip on both my legs.
+Shortly after, she got up off the ground still with her firm grip on both my legs.

 "I'll admit, you're skill is impecable.
 But fighting without using any abilities puts you at a great handicap."
 Amanda said to me as I lay face first on the ground with both my feets firmly in her grip.